 Many people treasure their canine companions dearly and regard them as integral members of the family unit.
 A big part of being a responsible dog owner is knowing when something isn’t quite right with your furry friend and taking action to fix the problem.

-Dogs can suffer from a range of animal health issues that may require surgical treatment.
-After surgery, just like humans, canines will need to undergo rehabilitation, often with a canine rehabilitation specialist, to make a full and correct recovery.
+Dogs can suffer from various animal health issues that may require surgical treatment.
+After surgery, just like humans, canines must undergo rehabilitation, often with a canine rehabilitation specialist, to make a complete and correct recovery.

-Unlike humans, however, dogs can’t simply follow a doctor’s orders or understand the need to take it easy for a while, and simply forcing them to rest in a cage for a few weeks will only result in misery, both for the dog and its owners.
+Unlike humans, however, dogs can’t simply follow a doctor’s orders or understand the need to take it easy for a while, and simply forcing them to rest in a cage for a few weeks will only result in misery for the dog and its owners.

 Benefits of post-surgery care for dogs

-Reports and studies show that when carried out correctly by an experienced and certified canine rehabilitation specialist, the post-surgery care for dogs process can have many positive effects.
-After surgery, dogs that receive rehabilitation tend to make faster recoveries overall, building up their strength and stamina over time and ultimately being healthier.
+Reports and studies show that the post-surgery care process can have many positive effects when carried out correctly by an experienced and certified canine rehabilitation specialist.
+After surgery, dogs that receive rehabilitation tend to recover faster overall, building up their strength and stamina over time and ultimately being healthier.

 Here are just some of the benefits of post-surgery care for dogs: